80’s Now and Then Toys

 As a parent, you probably realize now that part of the reason Fuzzy-Felt was so popular was that parents loved it too.
 After all, it was an indoor toy that didn’t make any noise, didn’t create any mess, encouraged solo play and imagination, and was portable and could be played with anywhere: at home, in the car, at relatives’ homes.
 The perfect toy, really!

-This magnetic set has the same concept as the Fuzzy-Felt we all loved!
-The difference, though, is that instead of felt, the pieces are made of magnets.
-Kids can mix and match the pieces and stick them to the magnetic inner lid of the box (or the refrigerator door) to create all kinds of funny faces.
-The set also comes with 12 ‘challenge’ cards that prompt children to make specific characters, like a happy clown or a handsome king.
-Just like the original, this set is excellent for quiet, indoor, anytime and anywhere play.
+This clever set has the same concept as the Fuzzy-Felt we all loved.
+The difference, though, is that instead of felt, the pieces are reusable silicone stickers.
+Kids can mix and match the pieces and stick them to the pages to create all kinds of funny faces.
 A classic that stands the test of time!

 2. Now & Then: Glow Art & Etch A Sketch